top of page

 Paleo-Orthodoxy & Succession

-A group of men in robes walks across a rocky path by a river in a serene, natural setting, displaying a contemplative mood.
+A group of people in robes walk across a rocky path by a river.
+The setting is natural and the mood is solemn.

 Courtesy of www.LumoProject.com